RubioApps/RubioGuard/docs/6-Filtering.md

 # Filtering

-If you have followed the previous steps, you know that know we have defined the domains we want to bump, the pools and the refresh policy.
+If you have followed the previous steps, you know that we have now defined the domains we want to bump, the pools, the size of the memory and the refresh policy.

-But, what about a filter?
-What if we want to avoid websites about gambling or sects?
+But, **what about a filter?** What if we want to ban the access to the websites about gambling or sects from home?

-Here Squid can act as a filter of the content you receive into your browser.
+Here, Squid Proxy can be configured to work together with other mechanisms and provide a good filter of the content you receive into your browser.

-There is several method, some simples, some complex.
+There is several methods to proceed, some are simple, some are complex.

-## URL Rewriting
+## URL Rewriting (optional)

-When you point to a website that might be forbidden for your family, I use 3 methods to rewrite the URL
+When you point to a website that might be forbidden for my family, I use 3 methods to rewrite the URL

-**a.
-Method 1:** Use NextDNS filter https://my.nextdns.io .
-This is my case
+__Method 1__: Use NextDNS filter https://my.nextdns.io .
+This is my case, by I pay for it to customize it.

-**b.
-Method 2:** Use SquidGuard to filter
+__Method 2__: Use SquidGuard to filter

 This method is very slow, based on Berkely databases with a very obsolete list of banned websites.
-I installed for a while, but it does not work properly for HTTPS.
+I installed for a while, but it does not work properly for HTTPS (it only filters plain text from non-secured HTTP)

 You can read further [here](https://en.wikipedia.org/wiki/SquidGuard).